xmssp/PCG-OpenDRIVE/README.md

 The road network is procedurally generated in Three.js.
 It only exploits the mesh and basic material without specifying uvs for texturing.

-The coordinate system used in this project is a right-handed Cartesian coordinate system, with x-y plane representing the ground surface, z+ points up towards the sky.
+The coordinate system used in this project is a right-handed Cartesian coordinate system, with x-y plane representing the ground surface, z+ pointing up towards the sky.
 The initial view is the top view over the origin, with positive z pointing towards the screen (towards the user).
 For geographic reference, x points to the east; y points to the north; z points to up.

-For more details about the cooridnate systems and other elements used in this project, please refert to the [OpenDRIVE V1.4 Format Specification](http://www.opendrive.org/docs/OpenDRIVEFormatSpecRev1.4H.pdf).
+For more details about the coordinate systems and other elements used in this project, please refert to the [OpenDRIVE V1.4 Format Specification](http://www.opendrive.org/docs/OpenDRIVEFormatSpecRev1.4H.pdf).

 ## Known Issues